jahanalem/LinkedIn2GitHub/0062_LiliShop-Localization-Architecture-Deep-Dive.md

 ## Part 11 — Security Considerations

 Parts 01 through 10 covered how LiliShop's multilingual system works.
-This Part covers two places where that system and account security meet: the link inside a price-drop email that lets a subscriber unsubscribe, and — added in a later round of work — how an administrator recovers from a lost authenticator device without ever weakening multi-factor authentication (MFA), and how changing someone's role safely ends every one of their existing sessions.
+This Part covers one specific, narrow, genuinely security-sensitive corner of it: the link inside a price-drop email that lets a subscriber unsubscribe.

-Both topics are kept as narrow as the rest of this series tries to stay: this Part explains the specific mechanisms that touch localized, user-facing messages or the account model directly.
-Broader, unrelated security hardening from the same branches of work — CORS restrictions, login rate-limiting — is only mentioned briefly rather than covered in depth.
+This Part is deliberately narrow in scope.
+The same branch of work that built this feature also included broader security hardening — CORS restrictions, login rate-limiting — that isn't specific to localization or email, so it's only mentioned briefly at the end rather than covered in depth.
+LiliShop's account model has since grown its own security features (multi-factor authentication recovery, session invalidation on role changes), but those are authentication and account-security architecture rather than localization, so they're intentionally left for a separate article — the one exception worth calling out is that every message those flows produce is localized through the exact same mechanism described in [Part 03](#part-03).

 ### Why the unsubscribe link can't require a login